joeyoung/arduino_shrPort/README.md

 functions controls the state of the I/O port chip registers thus minimizing the possibility of different objects interfering with one another.

-Excerpts from an example program illustrate the use of these libraries.
+Excerpts from an example sketch 'kpdispf5' illustrate how to use these libraries.
 The example system has a Keypad, 16 X 2 LCD display and flashPin to pulse the display backlight.
+Not shown in the excerpt, the sketch gets keys from the keypad, prints them to the lcd and Serial, and pulses the backlight when the lcd line is filled.

 ``` C++